Latest Tables of Contents with Summaries

 Rud Charls, Grand PhD in Medical sciences, Professor (Berkeley, USA)

-Rummo O.O., Corresponding Member of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)
+Rummo O.O., Academician of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)

 Skugarevskij O.A., Grand PhD in Medical sciences, Professor (Minsk, Belarus)